Yquetzal/structify_net/structify_net/source/Zoo.rst

 The structure zoo is a collection of structures.
 It contains both classic ones such as bloc structures, spatial structures or Watts-Strogatz structures, and less common ones.
 The zoo is a good place to start if you want to learn about the different types of structures that can be created with the library.

-The scoring function are defined in the :mod:`structify_net.zoo` submodule.
+The scoring function are defined in the :mod:`zoo` submodule.
 There are some useful shortcuts to get collection of structures from the zoo.

 - :data:`zoo.all_models_no_param`: contains all the model functions that do not require any parameter.